Intelligent-Testing-Lab/cawsr/README.md

 docker pull ghcr.io/intelligent-testing-lab/autoware:latest
 ```

-Autoware and ROS use a custom messaging interface for communcation, known as DDS.
+Autoware and ROS use a custom messaging interface for communication, known as DDS.
 They support various implementations, but they all rely on specific network settings to enable maximum data transfer.
 Save the following command in `setup.sh`, allow it to be executable `chmod +x setup.sh` and run.
 ```bash
 # Increase the maximum receive and send buffer size for network packets, allowing our containers to communicate
 sudo sysctl -w net.core.rmem_max=2147483647  # 2 GiB, default is 208 KiB